GUE/NGL deplores the recent arbitration ruling against Ecuador in the Chevron-Texaco ecocide case

 This case provides an example of how current trade policies enable the interests of transnational corporations to override the interests of people and sovereign democracy.

-“This ruling is a clear example of the urgent need to regulate international trade and investment rules in a framework established in the United Nations," explained German MEP, Helmut Scholz.
+“This ruling is a clear example of the urgent need to bring international trade and investment rules into accordance with the internationally agreed-upon framework of values in the United Nations," explained German MEP, Helmut Scholz.

 "The impunity of big corporations when committing human rights abuses and environmental crimes must urgently be curbed.